 - Pipeline Report and Business Opportunities

 - About BOOST’s CEO, Stephanie Alexander

 July.
 How is that even possible???
 We slugged through half of the year, most folks are considering a return to the office in some manner, everyone is back to working full time, and we haven’t seen a sourdough bread post in a really long time.

-As we take stock of the first half of the year and start to turn toward planning out the rest of the year, here are some key things to consider:
+As we take stock of the first half of the year and start to turn toward mid-year planning, here are some key things to consider:

 - Office Space.
 What are you doing?

 Are there additional costs associated with your plan going forward?
 Fewer costs?
 Remember to take these into account as you ramp up or go completely virtual or downgrade for the hybrid model.
 If you need help finding space, let us know – we’ve got some great commercial realtor friends on speed dial.

 - Fringe Pool.
 How are your health care costs running this year?

 If you are on a self-pay plan, it might be time to take stock of how the plan is doing.
 Will there be a nasty surprise at renewal time?
 Start prepping now with your broker so you aren’t caught off guard.
 Most brokers we know generally have more time during the summer (so many clients are on 10/1 or 1/1 renewals).
 Have you reached out lately?

 - 401k.
 Is it part of your model?